 Off exchange precious metals fraud has been an active area of enforcement for the CFTC over the past five years, although the typical case is more frequently in the several million dollar range.
 The CFTC offers whistleblowers in this area rewards of between 10 and 30 percent of the amount recovered under the terms of its Dodd-Frank whistleblower program if the amount recovered is in excess of $1 million.

-If you have evidence of the operation of a precious metals fraud, please call 1-800-590-4116 to speak confidentially to Eric Young or a whistleblower attorney at McEldrew Young about reporting to the CFTC.
+If you have evidence of the operation of a precious metals fraud, please call 1-800-590-4116 to speak confidentially to Eric Young or one of our other CFTC whistleblower lawyers about reporting it.